 If you are described in the first bullet point above, you will be subject to a flat 30% tax (unless a lower applicable income tax treaty rate applies) on the gain realized on the sale, redemption, retirement at maturity or other taxable disposition, and such gain may be offset by U.S. source capital losses, even though you are not considered a resident of the United States.
-If you are engaged in a trade or business in the United States and interest, gain or any other income attributable to your notes is effectively connected with the conduct of your trade or business, and, if a U.S. income tax treaty applies, you maintain a U.S. "permanent establishment" to which the interest, gain or other income is generally attributable, you generally will be subject to U.S. income tax on a net income basis on such interest, gain or income.
-In this instance, however, the interest on your notes will be exempt from the 30% U.S. withholding tax discussed immediately above under "U.S. Federal Withholding Tax" if you provide a properly executed IRS Form W-8ECI or appropriate substitute form to the applicable withholding agent on or before any payment date to claim the exemption.
+If your income or gain is described in the second bullet point above, you will generally be subject to U.S. federal income tax in the manner described in the paragraph below.

+If you are engaged in a trade or business in the United States and interest (excluding any pre-issuance accrued interest), gain or any other income attributable to your notes is effectively connected with the conduct of your trade or business, and, if a U.S. income tax treaty applies, you maintain a U.S. "permanent establishment" to which the interest, gain or other income is generally attributable, you generally will be subject to U.S. income tax on a net income basis on such interest, gain or income.
+In this instance, however, the interest on your notes will be exempt from the 30% U.S. withholding tax discussed immediately above under "U.S. Federal Withholding Tax" if you provide a properly executed IRS Form W-8ECI to the applicable withholding agent on or before any payment date to claim the exemption.
 In addition, if you are a foreign corporation, you may be subject to a U.S. branch profits tax equal to 30% of your effectively connected earnings and profits for the taxable year, as adjusted for certain items, unless a lower rate applies to you under a U.S. income tax treaty with your country of residence.
 For this purpose, you must include interest and gain on your notes in the earnings and profits subject to the U.S. branch profits tax if these amounts are effectively connected with the conduct of your U.S. trade or business.